 The Meyer Sound LYON is the company's second-generation, two-way powered modular line array loudspeaker.
 Combining the best of technology from the EMM ...
 Read MoreCheck Availability

 Get deep, big bass you can feel with the JBL VTX S28, a companion subwoofer for the JBL VTX V20 or VTX V25-II speakers.
 This dual 18" subwoofer featur ...
 Read MoreCheck Availability

 L-Acoustics V-DOSC is an active full range 3-way loudspeaker enclosure that satisfies WST conditions when vertically arrayed.
 Each L-Acoustics V-DOSC ...
 Read MoreCheck Availability

 Want to learn about what the best speakers for church are?
 Well, when shopping for church speakers, you have to consider the type and size, among other factors.
 The quality of speakers has a lot to do with how the gospel and the praise worship music feel to every churchgoer.
-You want speakers that will project good coverage in church or during crusades and elevate the worshiping experience.
+You want speakers that will project good coverage in church and elevate the worshiping experience.

 In this blog post, we’ll share the best church speakers and factors to consider when choosing them.

 Let’s take a look at our suggestions for best church speakers in 2022!

 We considered quality, installation methods, and budget when choosing these speakers.